Sage-Bionetworks/synapsemonitor/README.md

 ### Monitor File entities and send email notifications

-Monitors a Synapse entities for modifications and sends an email through the Synapse messaging system to the user specified when modified entities are detected.
+Monitors Synapse entities for modifications and sends an email through the Synapse messaging system to the user specified when modified entities are detected.
 Prints a list of modified File entities.
 If the specified entity is a container (Project or Folder), all descendant File entities are monitored.
 If the specified entity is a File View, all contained enties are monitored.

 ```
 usage: synapsemonitor monitor [-h] [--users USERS [USERS ...]] [--output OUTPUT]